 Erectile dysfunction affects as many as 30 million men in the United States and is the most common sexual problem men report to their physician.
 The ED experts at Riverview Urologic, with an office near Wilkes-Barre, specialize in men’s health and can provide treatment for your erectile dysfunction.
 We have over 30 years of experience in diagnosing and treating erectile dysfunction for men near Scranton and Wilkes-Barre area.
 For a consultation, call our office today.

 What is Erectile Dysfunction?
 (E.D.)

 Erectile dysfunction, or male impotence, is the inability to get or keep an erection to have successful intercourse.
 Approximately 94 million men worldwide suffer from erectile dysfunction and, most importantly, nearly every man who has the condition can be helped.

-Riverview Urologic Associates specialize in treating men with erectile dysfunction in Kingston, PA.
+Riverview Urologic Associates specialize in treating men with erectile dysfunction near Scranton and Wilkes-Barre, PA.
 Learn more about the treatment options and schedule your appointment today!

 What Are the Treatment Options For E.D.?